Home Educating a Sensory Child

 Create a Quiet (or noisy!), Comfortable Environment

-As we’ve touched on a few times, a comfortable nook is recommended for home educating your sensory child.
+As we’ve touched on a few times, a comfortable nook is a great space for academics.
 Make sure the space has room for your child to perhaps have several work position options (e.g. balance stool, standing up, gymball, hammock) or move their seat around the room several times a day if that’s what they need to do.

-You could even have two other spots for your child as part of their home educating experience: a sensory centre and a quiet corner.
+You could even have two other spots: a sensory centre and a quiet corner.

 The sensory centre, which is especially great for sensory-seeking children, could include items like swings attached to the ceiling, rockers, musical instruments, plastic tubs full of rice, Play-Doh, gymballs, trampoline and fidget cubes.
 Using these items during a sensory child’s break can help fill up their sensory tank, especially in sensory-seeking children.